pallets-eco/flask-session/README.rst

 Flask-Session is an extension for Flask that adds support for server-side sessions to your application.

-In contrast to standard sessions, server-side sessions store session data in server-side storage rather than in a cookie on the client’s browser.
-The cookie now only contains the session identifier that links the client to their corresponding data on the server.

 .. image:: https://github.com/pallets-eco/flask-session/actions/workflows/test.yaml/badge.svg?branch=development
     :target: https://github.com/pallets-eco/flask-session/actions/workflows/test.yaml?query=workflow%3ACI+branch%3Amain